jordyjdb/Assignment---2/README.md

 # Assignment---2
 Using batch script to show files/folders information inside a directory, such as size and name

-So the assignemnt wants the me to create a batch script that will show the size of each file inside the directory, followed by the the percentage of the file with recursive directorys.
-It wants me to do it in the form of hashes, I have determined that the amount of hashes next to each folder depends on this formula:
+So the assignment wants the me to create a batch script that will show each file/folder inside the directory along with the sizes of each and to use a traversing algorithm to do so.
+I have used dialog to give the user a better GUI, but have also got a basic text command line menu and I/O if dialog is not available on the machine.

-individual hash size in MB (i) = (total size of directory(T))/(total amount of hashes used(t))

-amount of hashes for a folder in MB(h) = (folder size(s)) \ (individiual hash size in MB(i))

-therfore: i = T/t

-h = s\i

-h = s\\(T/t)

-an example would be:
+How to set up:
+- create the 4 batch files that have been submitted to Assignment 2

-Folder (games) - 975MB
+  - Main.sh
-- (fallout) - 500MB
+  - Basic.sh
-- (mario64) - 300MB
+  - File.sh
-- (Minecraft) - 100MB
+  - trav.sh
+- Make sure that all files are in the same directory and have the same names as the files have been submitted.
+- Change the executable state of each batch file to true.
+- Run main.sh for automatic selection between dialog GUI and basic Text GUI.
-- (sims 4) - 75MB
+-

-for finding out the number of hashes mario64 has:

-975/20(number of hashes used) = 48.75

-300\48.75 = 6 (no remainder as cant show half a hash)